DIKU-EDU/uldp16/material/unix-like-data-processing.md

 `vim` or `emacs` is left as an exercise for the bored reader.
 Else, continue with `nano`.

+### Exercises

+1. Open `poem.txt` in `nano`.

+2. Cut out the first line and paste it (uncut) at the bottom of the poem.
+Save the new file.

+3. Determine the number of lines and characters in the poem using `nano`.
+How many characters are there in the longest line?

+4. Copy the entire poem beneath itself without doing this line-by-line.
+Hint: use "Read File".

 # More Data For Your Shell

 The world would be pretty borring if all you could do was write poems and mess